PapenfussLab/proteindj/docs/modes.md

 # ProteinDJ Guide to Design Modes

 Due to the creative nature of protein design and the complexity of RFdiffusion there are many ways you can use ProteinDJ.
-To help with delineating this, we have created eight RFdiffusion modes for ProteinDJ.
+To help with delineating this, we have created design modes for ProteinDJ.
 Each mode is described in detail below, but for now, here's a quick summary of each one with a simple illustration of each mode in action:

 [**Monomer design**](#monomerdesign)
 - [**monomer_denovo**](#mode-monomerdenovo) – diffusion of new monomers from noise